atlarge-research/apate/docs/implementation.md

 This is why we also used their `node-cli` project, even though it is not recommended to be used in production.
 We believe this is fine given that this system will only be used for testing purposes, and shouldn't serve any live applications.

-## CRD
-We use scenarios to define when, what and where different types of events should occur.
-These events can for example be node failure.
-In our initial implementation, we used our own format to define these and we made sure every node in the cluster had access to these scenarios so it knew what to do.
-The downside to this is that is non-standard and requires using non-standard tools.

-After comparing different options, we came to the conclusion that CRDs would be best suited to replace these scenarios.
-A few upsides are that Kubernetes manages the validation, deserialization and distribution of deployments of these custom resources.
-Besides that, it is also easier for the end user, given that there are clear definitions of the structure in Kubernetes and you can thus use tools built for Kubernetes to control the emulation.

-A potential downside to this is that performance tests may not be completely fair, given that we also use the system under test.
-To remedy this, we recommend the usage of scenarios for performance tests, since they don't require updating the deployments in order to activate changes in the system.
-In fact, the deployments only need to be retrieved once before the performance test starts, and after that the Kubelets won't have to check for updated deployments anymore.
-This removes almost all overhead from CRDs with respect to our own solution, leading to fair tests.

 ## KinD
 Setting up an entire Kubernetes cluster can be time consuming, so we provide a cluster to test with.
 This cluster uses KinD, which is basically a Kubernetes cluster inside of a Docker container.
 Even though this brings a bit of overhead, we think this is the easiest solution, only requiring Docker to be installed and thus not relying on a certain type of virtualization software.